-Principles of Information Literacy 1/0/0 IL 100 1 semester credit This course concentrates on the fundamental principles of information literacy required for a successful higher education experience.
+IL 100 Principles of Information Literacy

+This course concentrates on the fundamental principles of information literacy required for a successful higher education experience.
 Students will explore techniques and methods for collection, critical evaluation, and presentation of information from a variety of sources.
 This course may be taken online or face-to-face Prerequisite(s): None.